Honkai Star Rail Logistics Planning Guide | High Scores for Low, Medium, and High Levels | Attack of the Fanboy

 Aurum Alley’s Hustle and Bustle is Honkai Star Rail’s latest limited-time event, tasking Trailblazers with reviving the merchant district of the Xianzhou Luofu and organizing the most efficient trade routes to maximize profits.
 It’s a nice change of pace from the recent slate of combat-centric Honkai Star Rail events, but some players are stuck scratching their heads trying to get the highest scores in Logistics Planning so they can snag some free Stellar Jades and other rewards.
 This guide will show you how to complete all of the Logistics Planning objectives so you can get all of the event’s rewards.

-Getting 75 score in each Logistics Planning level not only requires some sharp thinking but also some behind-the-scenes footwork.
+Getting a 90 score in each Logistics Planning level not only requires some sharp thinking but also some behind-the-scenes footwork.
 It’s impossible to get a high score at all in any of the Logistics Planning puzzles without first completing the Streetside Events that pop up throughout Aurum Alley.
-Keep this in mind before attempting to earn a 75 score for any of the Logistics Planning levels.
+Keep this in mind before attempting to earn a 90 score for any of the Logistics Planning levels.

 Related: Dan Heng Imbibitor Lunae DPS Hypercarry Build in Honkai Star Rail: Best Light Cone, Relics, and Team Composition